the-overdriven/mw-enhanced/README.md

 Install [Effect Timers](https://www.nexusmods.com/morrowind/mods/51787) or [Buff Bars](https://www.nexusmods.com/morrowind/mods/51924).
 Arguably Buff Bars are better, as they cover more spells (and take less screen space), but they don't show time values.

 ## How to remove learned spells?
-Install [Spellscribe](https://www.nexusmods.com/morrowind/mods/52809).
+Install [Spellscribe aka rev_SPEL](https://www.nexusmods.com/morrowind/mods/52809).
 Use paper on yourself to scribe the spell for backup.
 Remove the spell with Shift+Click.

 ## Why do I have to read a blank piece of paper before I pick it up?
 Install [Plain Paper Fix](https://www.nexusmods.com/morrowind/mods/47735)